gfhejun/react-demos/README.md

 # react-demos
-start to learn how to use reactjs
+start to learn about reactjs